munificent/game-programming-patterns/book/prototype.markdown

 </aside>

-Pretend we're making a game roughly in the style of Gauntlet.
-We've got different creatures and fiends swarming around the hero, vying for their share of his flesh.
-These unsavory dinner companions enter the dungeon by way of generators, and there is a different generator for each kind of monster.
+Pretend we're making a game in the style of Gauntlet.
+We've got creatures and fiends swarming around the hero, vying for their share of his flesh.
+These unsavory dinner companions enter the arena by way of generators, and there is a different generator for each kind of enemy.

-For the sake of this example, let's say we have different classes for each kind of monster in the game.
-We'll have actual C++ classes for `Ghost`, `Demon`, `Sorceror`, etc., like:
+For the sake of this example, let's say we have different types for each kind of monster in the game.
+We'll have actual C++ classes for `Ghost`, `Demon`, `Sorceror`, etc.:

 ^code monster-classes

-A generator constructs instances of some monster class.
-To support every monster in the game, a brute-force solution would be have a generator class for each monster class, leading to a parallel class hierarchy:
+A generator constructs instances of one particular monster type.
+To support every monster in the game, we could brute-force it by having a generator class for each monster class, leading to a parallel class hierarchy:

 <img src="images/prototype-hierarchies.png" />

-Coding that up looks like this:
+Implementing it looks like this:

 ^code generator-classes

-Unless you get paid by the line, this is pretty obviously not a fun way to solve this problem.
+Unless you get paid by the line of code, this is pretty obviously not a fun way to hack this together.
 Lots of classes, lots of boilerplate, lots of redundancy, lots of duplication, lots of repeating myself...

 The prototype pattern offers a solution.
 The key idea is that *an object can be a generator of other objects similar to itself*.
-If you have a ghost, you can make more ghosts from it.
+If you have one ghost, you can make more ghosts from it.
 If you have a demon, you can make other demons.
 Any monster can be treated as a *prototypical* monster used to spawn other versions of itself.

 To implement this, we give our base class, `Monster`, an abstract `clone()` method: